Browse Art by Color

 Triptych Artwork Gallery

-Below are just a few examples of triptych artwork completed to date.
-Triptych art can come as frames or canvas.
-Any artwork can be designed to become a triptych, (three panel), piece.
+Below are just a few examples of triptych artworks.
+Any artwork can be designed to become a triptych, three panel, piece.

 Why choose Franklin Arts?